Winter 2022 Drop-In Advising

 Join U-M Kinesiology faculty on short-term, topic-specific global programs during the summer.
 The programs are typically 3-4 weeks long and students earn one credit per week.
 Upcoming programs include:

 - Italy: Have you ever wondered when and where knowledge about musculoskeletal anatomy was discovered and by whom, or how artists in the past might have used their knowledge of anatomy to influence anatomical instruction and represent the body?
 The goal of this program is to explore these ideas through the lens of the Italian Renaissance.
 By examining the intersection of art and anatomy, you will learn about the expansion of knowledge in the anatomical sciences, and the role of art and artists in that scientific revolution.
-You will have the opportunity to develop your visual literacy skills by observing and describing great works of art from the Renaissance, thus improving both your surface anatomy and the observational skills that will be useful to you as a future health professional.
-With a deeper appreciation of the connection between art and anatomy in the past, you will gain a new perspective on how art, technology and science are vital for representing the human body and visualizing anatomical knowledge.
-Led by Movement Science Associate Professor Dr. Melissa Gross.
+With a deeper appreciation of the connection between art and anatomy in the past, you will gain a new perspective on how art, technology and science are vital for representing the human body and visualizing anatomical knowledge today.
+This course will introduce you to art historical theories of representation and engage you in hands-on assignments in order to consider what role design and deception play in depicting the human body with the greatest appearance of objectivity and truth.
+We will be centered in three cities: Florence, Milan, and Rome, with day trips to Bologna and Padua.
+You will have many opportunities to engage with the cultural history of art and anatomical sciences by visiting art museums, historical sites, anatomical wax collections, anatomy theaters, crypts and churches.
+Academic instruction will provide you with the relevant background for each visit, and assignments will help you to develop your anatomical identification and visual literacy skills while gaining an appreciation for the cultural context of art and anatomy in the Italian Renaissance.
 See MCompass listing.
-Please email Vanessa Barton for questions or concerns.

 Kinesiology Sponsored Spring/Summer Programs